Busedame/push_swap/README.md

 ```

 After some research online, I came across an algorithm called the **turk algorithm**.
-It turned out to be super efficient, and secured me a maximum score in the push_swap project (without
+It turned out to be super efficient, and secured me a maximum score in the push_swap project (100).
-bonus).

 **These are the key points of the turk algorithm:**